 Once you have registered in Docfile, please also apply for admission to the doctoral programme at the Doctoral Office on your own initiative; please use the application form ("Zulassungsantrag").

 Although registration in Docfile is a prerequisite, it does not replace the application for admission, which has to be submitted in writing or at a personal appointment at the Doctoral Office.
 The Docfile file reference number must be entered on the application form for admission to doctoral studies.

-Step 2b: Admission to a PhD by the Doctoral Office (for the moment only electronically, until further notice)
+Step 2b: Admission to a PhD by the Doctoral Office (for the moment both: electronically per email as well as in written form per mail, until further notice)